By Lucie Ironman, Psychological Wellbeing Facilitator, Vita Health Group.

 It’s something we all tend to experience from time to time and, often a small amount of stress can drive us to get things done as long as it is harnessed in the right way.
 In many ways, stress is just a necessary part of life.

 However, what happens when we’re no longer to harness stress to our advantage?
 What happens when that feeling of stress becomes all-encompassing?
 What happens when it feels out of control?
-That’s the time when we need to recognise that it’s time to seek help.
+That’s the time when we need to recognize that it’s time to seek help like that what you can find in the new hemp capsules, this natural medicine can sure help you.

 The impact of stress: Mind